Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

-This repository documents quantitative research and applied projects in portfolio management, factor investing, investment strategies.
-It combines academic rigor (5 published papers, 2k+ downloads) with institutional and academic insights.
+This repository documents quantitative research and applied projects in portfolio management, factor investing, and investment strategies.
+It combines academic rigor (5 published papers, 2,000+ downloads) with institutional and academic insights.

-- For practitioners: Reproducible frameworks for portfolio construction and investment stragies.
+- For practitioners: Reproducible frameworks for portfolio construction and investment strategies.
-- For researchers: Well documented methodologies with clear citations and data sources.
+- For researchers: Well-documented methodologies with clear citations and data sources.
 - This repository is also well suited for anyone looking to delve into data science and quantitative techniques applied to finance.

 ---

 #### **About me**

-Driven finance postgraduate with 20+ months across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
-Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor behavior, and investment strategies cumulating 2k+ downloads across SSRN and ResearchGate.
+Driven finance postgraduate with 20+ months of experience across institutional asset management (Amundi), commodity trading (PetroIneos), central banking (Bank Al-Maghrib), and client solutions analytics (FactSet).
+Developed 5+ research papers on multi-asset portfolio construction, crisis-period factor behavior, and investment strategies, accumulating 2,000+ downloads across SSRN and ResearchGate.
 I hope you can find value in the research I share.

 In a nutshell:

-- Master's degree in Risk & Asset management (M2 GRA) @ Paris-Saclay
+- Master's degree in Risk & Asset Management (M2 GRA) @ Paris-Saclay
-- Master's degree in Energy Trade and Finance & Bayes (formerly CASS) Business School, London
+- Master's degree in Energy Trade and Finance @ Bayes (formerly CASS) Business School, London
-- Graduate in Business studies (finance concentration) @ ESSEC Business School
+- Graduate in Business Studies (Finance concentration) @ ESSEC Business School
-- +20 months experience across capital markets @ Central Bank of Morocco (BAM), commodity trading and market analysis @ PetroIneos Trading London, risk management @ Amundi AM and client solutions analytics @ FactSet London
+- 20+ months of experience across capital markets @ Central Bank of Morocco (BAM), commodity trading and market analysis @ PetroIneos Trading London, risk management @ Amundi AM, and client solutions analytics @ FactSet London

 **Contact**
 Email: youssef.louraoui@essec.edu